Zuzu-Typ/PyGLM/wiki/Using vectors.md

 or ``` glm.vec3(numpy.array([4,5,6])) ``` returns vector ``` (4.0, 5.0, 6.0) ```&nbsp;&nbsp;
 and ``` numpy.array(glm.vec3(4, 5, 6)) ``` returns ``` array([4., 5., 6.], dtype=float32) ```&nbsp;&nbsp;

-Note: objects that use the buffer protocol *may* request a reference instead of a copy of the object, meaning that if you change the 'copy', you'll also change the original\.&nbsp;&nbsp;
+*Note: objects that use the buffer protocol *may* request a reference instead of a copy of the object, meaning that if you change the 'copy', you'll also change the original\.*

-\(if you do not need this functionality, you might want to use PyGLM\_FAST \- see Building PyGLM\)

 ## Members
 A vector has a member for each of it's values\.&nbsp;&nbsp;